specklesystems/speckle-docs/user/support-tables.md

 ### Unsupported elements

-Many non-geometric elements and any geometric element not listed above, such as text tags, hatches, etc are not supported.
+Many non-geometric elements (such as text dots) and any geometric element not listed above are not supported.

 ## Grasshopper